rinaldo-rex/rinaldo-rex.github.io/src/personal/people/experiment/epilogue.md

 # Epilogue

 Our idelogies change and we adopt.
+Evolution is the only thing that stands throughout.

 I forgot a few other points I was trying to make.
 But it's alright because the subconscious takes care of it.
 I made a few mistakes and even learnt to adapt to some strange ways of dealing with them - Correction need not be a single way.